-A graduate of the University of British Columbia, Adam joined the Emerging Artists Program with Calgary Opera in 2010, singing the roles of Ferrando in Così fan tutte, Wilhelm in Burry's The Brothers Grimm, and several roles in the world première of Bramwell Tovey's The Inventor.
+A graduate of the University of British Columbia, Adam joined the Emerging Artists Program with Calgary Opera in 2010.
+Adam was invited to the prestigious Music Academy of the West, leading the cast as Tom Rakewell in Stravinsky's The Rake's Progress.

 In Calgary, Adam starred as Tamino in Cowtown Opera's fresh version of Mozart's The Magic Flute and joined this innovative company as Alfred in their 2012 production of Die Fledermaus.